Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Ask yourself the following questions to help you decide if a personal loan is the best solution for you.

 • How much do I owe?
-Personal loans typically come in amounts ranging from $2,000 to $50,000.
-If you owe more than this, a personal loan might not be able to fully help you with your taxes.
+Personal loans typically come in amounts ranging from $2,000 to $50,000, although some lenders may go as high as $100,000.
+If you owe more than this, a personal loan might not be enough to help you cover your taxes.

 • What’s my credit score?
-You’ll typically need to have good to excellent credit to qualify for the most competitive loans.
-If your credit score is below the mid-600s, you might have a difficult time qualifying for a personal loan at all.
+You’ll typically need good to excellent credit to qualify for the most competitive rates and terms.
+If your credit score is below the mid-600s, you might have difficulty qualifying for a personal loan or may pay higher rates.

 • Can I afford the monthly payments?
-Taking out a personal loan you can’t afford to repay can seriously damage your credit — and you likely won’t be able to qualify in the first place.
+Taking out a personal loan you can’t afford to repay can seriously damage your credit — and you likely won’t be able to qualify in the first place if your lender doesn’t think you have the means to pay it back.

 Compare loans to pay tax bills